remyla/damas-core/server-nodejs/README.md

 ## Run a development server
 A secondary server which will be used for tests may be useful.
 You can adapt the command line to specify alternate ports, and to show full debug information:
 > DEBUG=* HTTP_PORT=8091 HTTPS_PORT=8444 nodejs .

+### Windows note
+On Windows, the environment variable is set using the `set` command.
+> set DEBUG=*
+Then, run the program to be debugged as usual.